 The responsibilities of a stepparent depend on state law.
-A stepparent usually is not required to pay child support for a spouse’s child from another marriage, unless the stepparent has adopted the child.
+A stepparent usually is not required to pay child support for a spouse’s child from another marriage unless the stepparent has adopted the child.
 Until then, the child’s biological parents are liable for the child’s support.
-Some states, however, make stepparents liable for the stepchild’s support as long as the stepparent and stepchild are living together.
+However, some states make stepparents responsible for the stepchild’s support as long as the stepparent and stepchild are living together.

-A stepchild usually does not share in the estate of a stepparent, unless the stepparent has provided for the stepchild in a will.
+A stepchild usually does not share in the stepparent’s estate unless the stepparent has provided for the stepchild in a will.
 However, an unmarried stepchild under eighteen may receive supplemental retirement benefits or survivor’s benefits under Social Security.

 For information on serving legal papers, click here or call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers by clicking here.